 At the end of the boardwalk that leads from the parking lot for Clam Pass Park and also serves Naples Grande Resort guests, this feels like you have arrived to the Aegean Islands.
 Named for one of those very islands, it specializes in casual Greek eats.
 Its elevated deck furthers the illusion with views of white sand and blue-green seas.
-In addition to a small selection of beer and wine, it whips up traditional beach frozen drinks, smoothies and house specialties such as The Greek on the Beach: Cruzan rum, Southern Comfort, Sauza silver tequila, Florida orange juice and grenadine.
-Grilled burgers, flatbreads, salads and gyros will sound and taste like Greek to you.
+In addition to a small selection of beer and wine, it whips up traditional beach frozen drinks, smoothies and house specialties such as Pomegranate Limeade and The Greek on the Beach: Cruzan rum, Southern Comfort, Sauza silver tequila, Florida orange juice and grenadine.
+Grilled burgers, lemon oregano chicken wings, salads and gyros will sound and taste like Greek to you.

 Recommended for Beach Bars because: Part of the Naples Grande Resort, it is open to the public on Clam Pass Park's beach.

-Chelle's expert tip: The grilled octopus panzanella salad makes a nice, light beach repast.
+Chelle's expert tip: Add rotisserie lamb to the protein bowl for a nice, light beach repast.

-Home of the wild and crazy Mullet Festival each January, Stan's has a reputation for waterfront revelry that began with its late owner Stan Gober some 40 years ago.
+Home of the wild and crazy Mullet Festival each January, Stan's has a reputation for waterfront revelry that began with its late owner Stan Gober some 50 years ago.
 In keeping with the fishing community of Goodland's reputation for wacky, Stan's hosts a seasonal Sunday bash that is a mini-version of the big annual event.
 People eat, drink, laugh and do the Buzzard Lope dance around the open air bandstand.
 Known for its fishing fleet, Goodland naturally is big on seafood, and Stan's serves grouper, shrimp and crab to an avid lunch crowd usually seated outdoors on picnic tables.
+Call ahead, especially in summer, when Stan's often goes on hiatus.

 Recommended for Beach Bars because: Waterfront in Goodland, it spreads out on sandy grounds with the proper casual beach feel.